dstaulcu/TA-AppCrashGather/README.md

 # TA-AppCrashGather
-Script based input for Splunk to extract, transform, and forward crash logs of various applications into Splunk
+Script-based Splunk input to extract, transform, and forward crash logs of various applications